Sydney’s Finest Architecture – with Stephen Crafti – Saturday 1 July 2017

 Originally two Victorian terraces with rear stables that were used as a boarding house, this development is now studio and home for its director architect William Smart.
 Recipient of an Architecture Award from the Australian Institute of Architects (New South Wales) in 2006, the existing shell of the building has been retained with new large vertical openings cut through to reveal a layer of glass louvres.
 Both old and new features are beautifully expressed in this project.
 The apartment is simple with living and sleeping areas separated by an island pod that contains many of the apartment’s services.

-The Seidler offices and top-floor apartments were developed in three stages.
+The Seidler offices and top-floor penthouse were developed in three stages.
 The first building (no. 2 Glen Street) was completed in 1973.
 It is an 11-metre clear span office building of prestressed expressively profiled T-beams with vertical exterior concrete sun blades.
 The first addition (no. 2A Glen Street), completed in 1988, extends the offices on the lower floors and adds a penthouse apartment on top.
 Entry to the penthouse is via a space two storeys high, with a presentation theatre and facilities for entertaining.
 A half-elliptical Indian granite dining table allows guests to sit at the curved side of the table so that they can see the splendid water view; the hosts sit on the opposite side, facing their guests.
 A curved stair leads to the upper floor lounge, study and master bedroom suite.
 Within the straight outline plan, flowing curves enrich the open interior.
 Artworks are colourful in contrast to the neutral grey, white and black interior.

 Please note: Photography inside the Seidler office/penthouse is strictly prohibited!
 Photos taken outside of building from the street, or from the balcony with harbour view are ok but not of inside the premise or office.